robstoll/atrium/README.md

 provides out of the box.
 Yet, a `Translator` uses a more enhanced fallback mechanism compared to a `ResourceBundle`.
 For further technical information have a look at the KDoc of [Translator](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.reporting.translating/-translator/index.html).
+Notice though, that we plan to move away from the `ResourceBundle`-inspired approach due to enconding problems and missing implementations on other platforms than JVM.

 Notice, Atrium does not yet support the generation of multiple reports in the same test run.
 This might become handy if you want to generate an HTML report in different languages.